revou-fsse-feb25/final-project-fe-agusadico/README.md

 - **Admin Dashboard**: Manage products, orders, and customer data
 - **Responsive Design**: Optimized for both mobile and desktop experiences
 - **PDF Generation**: Create receipts and reports with jsPDF and html2canvas
+- **Notifications**: Toast notifications for user actions with react-toastify

 ## Screenshots